 We then walked back to the main town centre area and its designer shops.
 On the way we took in a quick trip to the Old Market Hall by the harbour front where we got to view, but sadly not eat the culinary delights on display.
 It reminded us a lot of Les Halles de Lyon Paul Bocuse but in a smaller and nicer building.

-We then returned to the hotel to collect our bags with at least one of us in anticipation of close to 20 hours aboard the “World’s best business class”.
+We then returned to the hotel to collect our bags with at least one of us in anticipation of close to twenty hours aboard the, “World’s best business class”.

 Eloping To Japan With A Little HEL On The Side